 More than societal pressure (like marriage, childbirth, family responsibilities, etc.), the bigger challenge is that only 30% women are confident in promoting their achievements and improving their personal brand internally within the organization.

 As per NASSCOM’s - Women & Scorecard, IT 2019 report - There is an increasing trend among technology firms to have “only for women” jobs, but these efforts are hampered by the lack of women with necessary qualifications.

+Committing to gender equality is not only the right thing to do, but also a business imperative.
 Technology field has always remained “men dominated”, leading IT firms are impacting IT knowledge, especially for females to include them in the workforce.
 As a balanced female ratio not only offer positive workplace but also encourages other women to join the organizations.

 Google, for instance, created workshops to encourage women to nominate themselves for promotions, offered longer maternity leaves similarly Microsoft created “mentoring rings” to give its women more guidance from senior leaders.
 In 2008, a Harvard Business Review report highlighted 14 “innovative programs” targeted at increasing the representation of women in science, engineering, and technology.
 There were plenty of hackathons and dinners for women in tech, scholarships, and sponsorship of International Women’s Day.

 It is important the company understands the importance of gender balance and owns the issue.
 Improving Gender diversity cannot be a ‘checkbox approach’.
 It needs to be embedded through the organizational DNA and integrated tightly across the talent-management lifecycle.
 Diversity inclusion is serious work which requires planning, measuring and analyzing and keeping up with the internal issue.